vittominacori/token-generator/routes/tutorials/how-to-create-erc20-token.md

       content: Create ERC20 Token.
 Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable, Payable ERC20 Token.
 ---

-# How to create ERC20 Token
+# How to create ERC20 Token on Ethereum Network

 ::: warning IMPORTANT UPDATE
 Token Generator is now available only on [SmartContracts Tools](https://www.smartcontracts.tools/token-generator/).
 :::

 ## Ethereum Network
-ERC20 Token Generator is a distributed application that runs on the Ethereum network, using specially-developed Smart Contracts to enable users to build their ERC20 Tokens.
+ERC20 Token Generator is a distributed application that runs on the Ethereum Network, using specially-developed Smart Contracts to enable users to build their ERC20 Tokens.

 Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable, Payable ERC20 Token.

-Create an ERC20 Token in less than a minute.
+Create an Ethereum ERC20 Token in less than a minute.

 **No login.
 No setup.
 No coding required.**